davidcoles/wgvpn/README.md

 ```

-## Native MacOS client
+## Native macOS client

 This is a PoC.
-The intention would be to build a first-class MacOS
+The intention would be to build a first-class macOS
 implementation in Swift with appropriate entitlements.
 Alas, I am not
 an Apple developer.